Current Offerings

 Shared Decisionmaking Capacity Intensives

-Focused, time-bound strategy engagements for coalitions, networks, and initiatives navigating ecological and institutional volatility.
+Focused, time-bound strategy engagements for coalitions, networks, and place-based initiatives that need steadier coordination under ecological pressure, institutional volatility, and funding contraction.

 These engagements are focused and strategic.
 They are most useful for groups already committed to long-term responsibility and willing to examine how they are organizing themselves.